 Vegans and vegetarians can naturally increase their testosterone levels by consuming a healthy, well-balanced diet.
 The human body requires various vitamins and minerals to synthesize high quantities of testosterone.
 These compounds are found abundant in certain plant-based foods.

 Testosterone is a hormone with many health benefits, both for men and women.
 It’s vital for increased sex drive and energy, muscle mass, strength, decreased body fat percentage, healthy hair, fertility, mood, and quality sleep.

 Eating adequate amounts of calcium is necessary for increased testosterone.
 High calcium intake can increase testosterone levels in athletes and improve overall athletic performance.

 The recommended daily intake of calcium is 1,200 mg for men and women.
 Moreover, most people can benefit from taking up to 2,500 mg of calcium a day.

-Dairy isn’t the only source of calcium.
+Dairy products aren’t the only dietary sources of calcium.
 Actually, there are many plant-based foods high in calcium.

 Arginine & carnitine are vital amino acids for testosterone synthesis